jdsandifer/Reading-List/Readme.md

 changed (much) througout the history of software development.
 I sometimes find that on the Internet, too.

 ## Currently Reading
-(I'm taking a short break from reading software books; I'm focusing on practicing what I've learned.)
+- *Zen and the Art of Motorcycle Maintenance*

 ## To Read
-- *Zen and the Art of Motorcycle Maintenance*
 - *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues*
 - *Structure and Interpretation of Computer Programs*
 - *Purely Functional Data Structures*